 The Canadian airframer stumbled badly in bringing that airplane to market, missing program deadlines and promised delivery dates.
 The first Model 45s didn’t reach customers until 1998, and when they did there were problems beyond the usual teething pains associated with low serial numbers.
 The nadir came in 2003, when the FAA grounded the entire Learjet 45 fleet for a month while Bombardier fashioned a solution to a defective screw-and-nut assembly in the horizontal stabilizer that could lead to loss of aircraft control.

 Learjet made its second major—and perhaps fatal—misstep when it unveiled the all-composite Model 85 in 2007.
 That airplane never made it to market.
-While it looked like a Learjet, it had performance akin to a much slower Hawker.
+While it looked like a Learjet, it had performance akin to a slower Hawker.
 Potential customers were nonplussed, and Bombardier killed the program in 2015 after throwing $1.4 billion at it.

 In 2019, Bombardier made a last-ditch attempt to keep the Learjet production line open, revealing the Liberty—basically a Model 75 that eliminates features, some standard equipment, and two passenger seats in exchange for a greatly reduced price: $9.9 million versus $13.8 million for the original.
 Industry analysts and some long-time Learjet customers threw shade on it.
 Speaking of Learjet in October 2019, Flexjet chairman Kenn Ricci told Bloomberg News, “All good things must come to an end.”